Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: Abstract

 \section{Abstract}

-The Pseudo-haptic technique is used to modify haptic perception by appropriately changing visual feedback to body movements.
-Because tendon vibration can affect our somatosensory perception, we propose a method for leveraging tendon vibration to extend pseudo-haptics.
-To evaluate the proposed method, we conducted three experiments that investigate the effect of tendon vibration on the range and resolution of pseudo-haptic sensation.
-The first experiment evaluated the effect of tendon vibration on the detection threshold (DT) of visual/physical motion discrepancy.
-The results show that vibrations on the inner tendons of the wrist and elbow increased the DT.
-This indicates that tendon vibration can increase applicable visual motion gain without being noticed by users.
-The second experiment investigated the effect of tendon vibration on the resolution, that is, the just noticeable difference (JND) of pseudo-weight sensation.
-The results indicate that both with- and without-vibration conditions had a similar JND of pseudo-weight sensation and thus, both conditions can be considered to have a similar resolution of sense of weight.
-The third experiment investigated the equivalence between the weight sensation induced by tendon vibration and visual motion gain, that is, the point of subjective equality (PSE).
-The results show that vibration increases the sense of weight, and its effect was the same as that using a gain of 0.64 without vibration.
-Taken together, our results suggest that using tendon vibration can enable a significantly wider (nearly double) range of pseudo-haptic sensation, without impairing its resolution.
+Pseudo-haptic techniques are used to modify haptic perception by appropriately changing visual feedback to body movements.
+Based on the knowledge that tendon vibration can affect our somatosensory perception, this paper proposes a method for leveraging tendon vibration to enhance pseudo-haptics during free arm motion.
+Three experiments were performed to examine the impact of tendon vibration on the range and resolution of pseudo-haptics.
+The first experiment investigated the effect of tendon vibration on the detection threshold of the discrepancy between visual and physical motion.
+The results indicated that vibrations applied to the inner tendons of the wrist and elbow increased the threshold, suggesting that tendon vibration can augment the applicable visual motion gain by approximately 13\% without users detecting the visual/physical discrepancy.
+Furthermore, the results demonstrate that tendon vibration acts as noise on haptic motion cues.
+The second experiment assessed the impact of tendon vibration on the resolution of pseudo-haptics by determining the just noticeable difference in pseudo-weight perception.
+The results suggested that the tendon vibration does not largely compromise the resolution of pseudo-haptics.
+The third experiment evaluated the equivalence between the weight perception triggered by tendon vibration and that by visual motion gain, that is, the point of subjective equality.
+The results revealed that vibration amplifies the weight perception and its effect was equivalent to that obtained using a gain of 0.64 without vibration, implying that the tendon vibration also functions as an additional haptic cue.
+Our results provide design guidelines and future work for enhancing pseudo-haptics with tendon vibration.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{